mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 However, you may have a use case where XML comments doesn't work for you, e.g.
 - You want to generate examples at runtime not design time
+- You need XML request examples (not JSON)
+- You want examples to be added to the schema under the path, rather than the schema under the component
 - Some other ReDoc issue which I don't understand as I don't use ReDoc...

 In which case, read on...